Patrick MacLeamy: Career

 MacLeamy began practicing at HOK in the firm’s St. Louis office in 1967.
 He relocated to San Francisco in 1970 to help establish the firm’s first regional office.
 He was named managing principal of that office in 1983 and became HOK's chief operating officer in 2000.
 In 2003, MacLeamy was appointed CEO and in 2012 he also was named chairman.
 In April 2016, as part of a planned succession, he stepped down as CEO but remained as HOK’s chairman until June 2017.

 During his career, MacLeamy has served leadership roles on several prominent architectural projects, including the Moscone Center in San Francisco and the King Khalid International Airport in Riyadh, Saudi Arabia.

 In 2019, MacLeamy was elected a fellow in the National Academy of Construction.
 He is the past chairman and a current member of the Construction Industry Round Table, a national business trade association.
 He served on the American Institute of Architects (AIA) Large Firm Roundtable, composed of CEOs from large architectural and engineering firms working to advance the interests of practices working nationally and internationally.
 In 2005, MacLeamy was honored with the President’s Award from the National Institute for Building Sciences (NIBS).

 MacLeamy was the keynote speaker at the Nordic BIM Academy’s buildingSMART conference in Copenhagen, Denmark, in November 2016.
 Nordic BIM Academy is Scandinavia’s largest conference devoted to OpenBIM.
 MacLeamy described his vision of BIM and collaboration in the AEC (architecture/engineering/construction) industry.

 He is a Fellow of the American Institute of Architects, a Leadership in Energy and Environmental Design credentialed professional and appears as a guest on architectural, sustainability and business/leadership podcasts and forums.

 Criticism

 MacLeamy claims to have developed the concepts of the "MacLeamy Curve" in 2004 as explicitly stated in his YouTube videos However the basis of these ideas and curves first appeared in an article written by Professor Boyd Paulson in 1976. some 28 years prior to Patrick MacLeamy's development of the "MacLeamy Curve".
+MacLeamy says that he himself called it the "Effort Curve" and that others later began calling it the "MacLeamy Curve."